returntocorp/tree-sitter-guidelines/README.md

 complete and valid source code to be found in the [`examples/grammars`](examples/grammars) folder.
 To try out the examples by yourself, clone this git repo and run `make`.
-You'll need nodejs and possibly other things.
-Look into the CI setup ([`.circleci/config.yml`](.circleci/config.yml)) for a reproducible build on ubuntu.
+You'll need Nodejs and possibly other things.
+Look into the CI setup ([`.circleci/config.yml`](.circleci/config.yml)) for a reproducible build in Docker.

 The main reference for writing tree-sitter grammars remains the [official tree-sitter